Acheron: Part II: Plot

 Underneath a subway car, Maggie fends off a small swarm of walkers.
 Inside the subway car, the remaining members of the group drop down from a ceiling hatch as walkers surround the car outside.
 Gabriel asks Negan where Maggie is, but Negan implies he doesn't know.
 Meanwhile, Daryl breaks his way through a tunnel wall with Dog, finding a makeshift homeless shelter.
 A man's scream echoes through the tunnels, prompting Dog to run off; Daryl follows Dog's barks in the distance.

 Meanwhile at the Commonwealth, Yumiko, Eugene, and Princess discuss Ezekiel's disappearance, with Yumiko leaving to be interviewed by the auditors.
 She explains in the interrogation room that she was a criminal defense lawyer before the apocalypse, and has reason to believe her brother is living at the Commonwealth and looking for her; she requests expedited processing for her group.

 In the subway car, the group is planning their escape when Maggie climbs into the car through a floor hatch.
 Maggie attacks Negan and reveals that he "left her to die", but Negan disagrees, asserting that he merely "chose not to help."
 Before Maggie can press further, Gage interrupts them from a neighboring car, pounding on the door and begging for help as walkers close in on him.
 Negan and Duncan try to pry the door open, but Maggie warns them that if they open it, the walkers could get in and they don't have the ammo to clear them out.
 Gage desperately apologizes and begs Maggie for another chance, but she refuses.
 Gage then stabs himself in the heart before being devoured by the walkers as the group watches.
-While Gabriel thinks that Gage was a "coward", Alden thinks that Gage was scared and didn't deserve to die.
+While Gabriel thinks that Gage was a "coward", Alden thinks that Gage was scared and didn't deserve to die; this causes Maggie to tell the group a story from when she and Hershel were alone on the road, where she discovered horrifically mutilated, pregnant walkers, which she believes is a worse way to die than what Gage went through.